juberr/bikesharing/README.md

 ![Heatmap all](https://github.com/juberr/bikesharing/blob/main/pics/heatmap%20all.png?raw=true)

 At an hourly level, this visualization shows Citibike usage for each day of the week.
 On weekends (Saturdays and Sundays), usage increases from 9am until 5pm.
-This suggests people like to use Citibikes as a means to go about their weekend plans!
+This suggests people like to use Citibikes as a means to go about their weekend plans.
 On weekdays (Monday through Friday), usage heats up from 6am-9am and then again from 5pm-7pm.
-This suggests on weekdays, people use Citibikes as a means for their work commute!
+This suggests on weekdays, people use Citibikes as a means for their work commute.

 In a gendered view, the same trends can be seen, but more intensely for male users.
 This follows similar trends seen in the Trip Duration visualization.